Proptech in real estate has clearly been experiencing an upward trend over the last few years.

 - The majority of gen-z renters prefer smart-home tech over traditional amenities (source)

-From the statistics, we can see growth both on the demand and supply side of the market.
+From the statistics, we can see growth in the market’s demand and supply side.

 Thus, we can confidently conclude that the assumption that proptech is important is true.